Connect with others who understand.

 • Bone lesions (tumors) visible on imaging tests

-• 60 percent or more of the cells in the bone marrow as abnormal plasma cells
+• Sixty percent or more abnormal plasma cells in the bone marrow

 • High levels of abnormal light chains (proteins produced by abnormal plasma cells)